ApolloZhu/en/source/_posts/sideload-kde-connect-ios.md

    codesign -d --entitlements entitlements.plist -f -s "Apple Development: YOUR NAME (TEAM)" $build
    ```
 4. Place the `KDE Connect.app` in a folder named `Payload`, zip the `Payload` folder, and (re)name it `KDE Connect.ipa`
-5. Use apps like Sideloadly to install `KDE Connect.ipa` on your own physical device for testing
+5. Install self-signed `KDE Connect.ipa` on your own physical device for testing (requires jailbreaking or apps like Sideloadly)

 ## References